Nikki C is wearing the 'Embrace Bra' in stellar.

-- A nursing bra that doesn’t look good under clothes due to excess material at front of the bra.
+- A nursing bra that doesn’t look good under clothes due to excess material at the front of the bra.

 Stretchy, soft fabrics work really well for small breasts as they mould to the chest.
 The fabrics used in quality nursing sports bras are designed to stretch and retract with the breasts as they enlarge and shrink during pregnancy and nursing.

-So, if you go up in size during pregnancy and then reduce back to your pre-pregnancy bust size when breastfeeding, a good bra is still going to fit you, provide the right amount of support, and not fold at the front at whatsoever.
+So, if you go up in size during pregnancy and then reduce back to your pre-pregnancy bust size when breastfeeding, a good bra is still going to fit you, provide the right amount of support, and not fold at the front whatsoever.
 You can have it all!

 3. I don’t think my breasts are going to get any bigger.
 I’m in the third trimester, producing colostrum and I’m still a B cup.

 If your breast size doesn’t change much during pregnancy, they WILL grow when your milk comes in around 4-6 days after giving birth.
 However, it is near impossible to predict how much they will increase in size.